Skip to content ↓

 Reading Schemes

-At Wraxall Primary School we use Pearson Bug club as our main reading and phonics scheme, to ensure that children read a range of high quality books to stimulate a love of reading, enabling them to become independent readers.
+At Wraxall Primary School we use Unlocking Letters and Sounds as our main reading and phonics scheme, to ensure that children read a range of high quality books to stimulate a love of reading, enabling them to become independent readers.
 In order for children to improve their fluency, the books on offer ensure development of children’s phonological awareness and knowledge of keywords.
-Our reading books are colour labelled and grouped in phases and sets, to support progression of learning.
+Our reading books are grouped in phases and sets, to support progression of learning.

 How do we ensure our children make a strong start in Reception?